 Finish your first post by pressing the Publish button:

 Now you can start posting Blog messages and further customize your blog.
-For instance, you can choose a different theme and install more Plugins.
+Continue with step 4 to learn more on installing a different theme and install plugins.

 When editing a post or page, you can switch to the text-view to edit in HTML:

-Before you can install plugins and themes, you will have to modify the config-file of WordPress.
+Before you can install plugins and themes and possibly updates, you will have to modify the config-file of WordPress.

 Using FileZilla, on the website (right side) navigate to the folder which contains WordPress (usually